spotinst/help/src/docs/cost-intelligence/tutorials/workflow-builder/README.md

      * **Send to Webhook** to send data to an external webhook URL.
 Enter the URL and click **Add Parameters** to add data or tokens.
      * **Send Email** to send notifications and alerts in email.
 Enter a comma-delimited list of email addresses along with a subject and a message.
 The message body can be formatted with any of the standard options provided, including bold, italic, and underline.
 There are also justification and link options.
      * **Send SMS** to send notifications and alerts in text messages.
 Enter a mobile phone number and type a message with up to 140 characters.
 Any attachments you include in your message are sent as links that your recipient can click on to open the attachment in their web browser.
-     * **Slack Notification** to send notifications and alerts in Slack.
-Configure the workspace, notification user, channels to send the notification, and the message:
-       * **Workspaces** is the list of configured workspaces that you can send the notification to.
-       * **Send Notification** as a Slack bot or a Slack user using Qrvey.
-       * **Recipient** includes the list of all channels, users, and groups of the selected workspace that you can send the the message to.
-The list only includes recipients the bot or user has permissions to send to.
-You can select more than one recipient.
-       * **Message** supports the use of tokens and basic Slack formatting using Markdown.

    </details>